 The family we were able to stay with while in Kuala Lumpur, my Uncle Wayne, Aunty Intan, and cousins Laila, Maisarah, and Daniel, lived in a beautiful condominium on the Northeast border of the city.
 Right across the street from their front door was the edge of the world.
-There was a wall of jungle towering up and back, and that jungle runs back for hundreds of kilometers until it terminates at the shore of the Gulf of Thailand.
-It was breathtaking and mind boggling to imagine that development had not pushed into this natural expanse yet.
+There was a wall of jungle towering up and back, and that jungle runs back for hundreds of kilometres until it terminates at the shore of the Gulf of Thailand.
+It was breathtaking and mind-boggling to imagine that development had not pushed into this natural expanse yet.
 Laila even took us hiking back into the jungle, where there were monkeys everywhere!
 Much larger monkeys than those at Batu Caves.
-There was a well worn hiking trail that led from the street back into the vegetative behemoth.
+There was a well-worn hiking trail that led from the street back into the vegetative behemoth.
 We hiked for a couple hours along this trail, although we remain uncertain of exactly how far this trail could take a person.

 Evening Prayer From an 11th Floor Balcony

-Another majestic feature off my family’s condominium was the combination of being on the edge of the city and also that they reside on the eleventh floor.
+Another majestic feature of my family’s condominium was the combination of being on the edge of the city and also that they reside on the eleventh floor.
 Islam is the primary religion in the area, and so at a certain point every evening it is time for evening prayers in accordance with the Islamic faith.
 Looking out over the city from this towering balcony, the sun would just be setting and lights in the millions of visible windows would begin to turn on.
-The mosque bell would crash into it’s evening prayer alert, and shortly thereafter we could hear the whole city begin to resound with the harmonious voices of millions of people reciting their prayers.
-Their voices would join together like the stomp-stomp-clapping of an invigourated sporting event, and the sound would carry through the air and bring peace and contentment to our ears, and minds, and souls.
+The mosque bell would crash into its evening prayer alert, and shortly thereafter we could hear the whole city begin to resound with the harmonious voices of millions of people reciting their prayers.
+Their voices would join together like the stomp-stomp-clapping of an invigorated sporting event, and the sound would carry through the air and bring peace and contentment to our ears, and minds, and souls.